AnyLog-co/documentation/training/advanced/Network Setup.md

 1) Policies where bind is false - to support multiple IPs
 2) Policies where bind is true - to support a single IP.

-With option 1, 2 IPs are published in the metadata such that the node can be discovered by members on the same network as well as members over the Internet.
+With option 1, 2 IPs are published in the metadata such that the node can be discovered by members on a local
+network as well as members over the Internet.

 ## Master Node Configuration